konsnos/TexturesXMLExporter/README.md

 ## Todo
 * What are the suffixes _t, _p?
-* Maps with the same name with the material should be marked diffuse.
+* Maps with the same name with the material, and type Other, should be marked diffuse.
-* Print a separate file for log.
+* Add to log file times for the tree ordering, thumbs generation, and xml generation.
 * Check how to suppress ImageMagick messages in the command line.
 * Copyright
 * License

+## Todo Future
+* Try other software to generate the thumbnails.
+* Try to improve speed.
+Currently the most pressing performance issue is the generation of the thumbnails.
+* Check if two thumbs with the same name overlap each other.
+Find a solution.
+* Create a GUI.